Contrast-Security-OSS/docs/content/installation/setup/installation/Disable-superadmin-access.md

 <!--
 title: "Disable SuperAdmin Access for EOP Nodes"
 description: "EOP guide for disabling SuperAdmin accounts"
-tags: "SuperAdmin EOP disable permissions"
+tags: "installation setup SuperAdmin EOP disable permissions" -->
--->

 The following steps lead you through the process of disabling SuperAdmin access from Enterprise-on-Premises (EOP) nodes that are accessible to general users.

 ## Disable Access for Specific EOP Nodes

-To disable SuperAdmin access from generally accessible nodes, begin by running Contrast in a [distributed setup](https://docs.contrastsecurity.com/admin_tsinstall.html#dist) as a new installation.
+To disable SuperAdmin access from generally accessible nodes, begin by running Contrast in a [distributed setup](installation_setupinstall.html#dist) as a new installation.
 You'll only be prompted to disable SuperAdmin if you're installing as an *application-only installation*; a full installation won't have this option.

 If you already have a distributed Contrast setup, add `-Dsuper.admin.disabled=(false or true)` to `$CONTRAST_HOME/bin/contrast-server.vmoptions`.
 If false, the node allows SuperAdmin logins.
 If true, the node doesn't allow SuperAdmin logins.